NYCPlanning/labs-planninglabs.nyc-archive/README.md

 # NYC Planning Labs' Website

 This repo houses the NYC Planning Labs jekyll blog/website.

 ## Thanks, 18F

-The site is a fork of [18f.gsa.gov](https://18f.gsa.gov/), and was modified for use by NYC Planning Labs prior to our launch in June 2017.
+The site is a clone of [18f.gsa.gov](https://18f.gsa.gov/), and was modified for use by NYC Planning Labs prior to our launch in June 2017.
 As labs is applying 18F's principles at the city agency level, we figured re-using their excellent open-source jekyll site to get us up and running quickly would be a fitting tribute.
 So, thanks 18F!

 ## Installation